asprigle65/Mini-Golf/README.md

 # Mini-Golf
-Repository for a mini golf game based on the NEXYS A7-100T FPGA.
+Repository for a mini golf game based on the NEXYS A7-100T FPGA. \
+We have a small poster presentation PDF made that can be found in our SourceFolder if interested

 ## Project Behavior
 ### Software